-The evolution of automotive design doesn’t really have that many clearly defined mileposts, especially those with the word “revolutionary” etched into them.
-It’s a river of constant evolution, borrowing, and incrementalism.
-But there are a few, and Battista “Pinin” Farina is credited with at least two of them, likely a record.
-The first is his 1946 Cisitalia 202GT coupe, which synthesized an organic “molded lump of clay” style that was profoundly influential.
-And who else but Pinin to take the next step; to create folds, creases and angles and forever break the “pontoon” school of design that the Cisitalia ushered in and so dominated the fifties.
-His Florida I (1955) and Florida II (1956, above) are the progenitors of a new angular wave, and Pinifarina quickly spread its design language across a huge number of cars, including the Peugeot 404.
+The first is his 1946 Cisitalia 202GT coupe, which synthesized an organic “molded lump of clay” pontoon style that was profoundly influential.
+There was hardly a sports car or sport coupe built after it for at least a decade or more that didn’t pay the Cisitalia tribute, never mind mundane sedans the world over.
+The pontoon style dominated the postwar years, but who else but Pinin to take the next step; to create folds, creases and angles and forever break the “pontoon” school of design that the Cisitalia ushered in and so dominated the fifties.
+His Floridas are the progenitors of a whole new angular wave, and Pininfarina quickly spread its design language across a huge number of cars, including the Peugeot 404.

 To appreciate the significance of the Florida’s new roof line, inset rear window, and the very deliberate break of the upper body with the lower one, we’ll have to take a look at some examples of pre-Florida designs, starting with the influential Cisitalia, above.